Cesare Gambara: Early life

 Cesare Gambara was born in 1516 in Pralboino, a rural area south of Brescia, into the noble Gambara family, which owned and governed the region.
 He likely obtained a degree in utroque iure and embarked on an ecclesiastical career around 1530.
 Spending some time at the papal court, he was part of the delegation sent to Emperor Charles V in Bologna to negotiate the opening of the Council of Trent.
 In 1546, he was appointed governor of Perugia in the Papal States, and on 22 March 1548, he ascended to the episcopal see of Tortona, following the resignation of the cousin of his father, Cardinal Uberto Gambara.
 However, he postponed his episcopal consecration for a few years, until 1553.

 At the time, Tortona was a modest town within the Duchy of Milan.
 Due to its strategic location, the Spanish army had seized much of the old town on the hill to fortify it.
 Though the town had ancient Roman origins and had long been a bishopric, it remained sparsely populated and afflicted by severe poverty.
 Cesare, anticipating the decisions of the Council of Trent that would follow in the subsequent years, immediately took up residence in his diocese, though not continuously.
 From 1554 onwards, he began carrying out pastoral visits to the parishes.
 Meanwhile, on 4 October 1553, he was consecrated as a bishop in Brescia by Cardinal Durante Duranti.

-The new pope, Pius IV, who was from Lombardy, appointed Cesare as Vice-Legate of the Marche on 20 June 1560: in this role, Cesare successfully established a Jesuit house in Macerata.
+The new pope, Pius IV, who was from Lombardy, appointed Cesare as Vice-Legate of Marche on 20 June 1560: in this role, Cesare successfully established a Jesuit house in Macerata.
 Cesare briefly took part in the final session of the Council of Trent in July and August 1563.